Verizon Announces Winners of Its 5G EdTech Challenge

 In Fall 2018, Verizon invited submissions for “beta phase projects.”
 According to a press release issued by Verizon earlier this fall, “The projects will leverage the unique capabilities of 5G using AR, VR, or AI to solve for challenges including lack of student engagement, lack of teacher’s STEM expertise and the need for more immersive personalized support for students with special needs.”
 In addition, there is hope that the winning projects will “ultimately lead to students who are more engaged, higher achieving and have increased problem solving, collaboration, and creativity skills.”

-On February 7, the Verizon Foundation and NYC Media Lab announced the ten winners of the Verizon 5G EdTech Challenge.
+On February 7, the Verizon Foundation along with NYC Media Lab released the results of their Verizon 5G EdTech Challenge.
 The projects included those leveraging AR and VR, machine learning, and mixed reality solutions.
 What the winning projects have in common is that they are all focused on responding to a specific challenge in K-12 education (e.g., student engagement, teacher preparedness, or special needs support).
-The ten winning organizations will share a total of $1 million and get access to Verizon’s 5G Labs, as well as support from Verizon engineers and experts.
+The ten winning organizations will share a total of $1 million.
+They also gain access to Verizon’s 5G Labs and along with it, access to Verizon’s engineers and experts.

 University-based teams dominated the Verizon 5G EdTech Challenge winners.
 Two teams from NYU, two teams from Columbia, and teams from Tufts University, Georgia Tech, and The New School are among the winners.
 But a few teams not affiliated with universities will see some of Verizon’s 5G EdTech Challenge funding as well.

 Movers and Shakers NYC proposed a project called, “Geolocation AR Monuments.”
-The interactive and animated AR experience features a series of new urban monuments of women and people of color.
+The AR experience features a series of new urban monuments featuring women and visible minorities.
 The Rap Research Lab is also among the winning teams.
-They’ve proposed to develop a multi-person mixed reality environment that allows students, through hip hop, to conduct sophisticated analyses using data science and visualization.
+They’ve proposed to develop a mixed reality environment that enables students, with the help of hip-hop, to carry out data science and visualization analyses.
 Finally, the New York Hall of Science was recognized for its proposal to develop an interactive experience that enables students to document their own bodies in motion using onscreen data tools to analyze the variables of force, energy, and motion.